HumanDynamics/RevolvingLoanHack/ProjectPlan/FundingSources.md

 # List of Potential Funders

-Once we have the Oct 18 Event at Media Lab we will have a better idea of potential funders.
+After Oct 18 Event at Media Lab, we will have a better idea of potential funders.